Department of Communication

 missouriwestern.edu/communication/

 The Department of Communication has a broad scope, offering courses in communication, composition, literature, convergent journalism, public relations, and technical communication.
 We offer support across the disciplines with our composition and basic oral communication courses, which are core to a liberal arts education.
-Our B.S. degree in Convergent Journalism and Public Relations offers a comprehensive program that focuses on the exchange of ideas through oral, written, and visual communication.
+Our B.S. degree in Applied Communications and Journalism offers a comprehensive program that focuses on the exchange of ideas through oral, written, and visual communication.
 The degree's digital media focused curriculum culminates in industry-ready skills in the areas of photography, media graphics, videography, web design, and social media branding.
 By participating in numerous applied learning opportunities, students become both cognizant and appreciative of the communication process at work in society, including in their own professional, social, and creative lives.
 This broad application provides strong preparation for careers in fields such as journalism, public relations, law, politics, teaching, and all communication-oriented careers.
 The department also offers minors in technical communication, professional communication and digital media and a microcredential program in digital media.

 Applied Learning